MF4 Converters - Easily Convert MF4 to CSV, ASC, TRC

 Process your raw CAN data in a basic CSV format

-The 'mdf2csv' converter lets you quickly perform MDF to CSV conversion, which makes it easy to load in e.g. custom Python scripts or process via quick ad hoc analyses in e.g. Excel.
+The 'mdf2csv' converter lets you quickly perform MDF to CSV conversion, which makes it easy to load in e.g. custom Python scripts or e.g. Excel.

 The raw MD4 (MF4) log files from the CANedge can be loaded natively in e.g. the free open source asammdf GUI/API, our MF4 converters, our MF4 decoders and MATLAB's Vehicle Network Toolbox.

 Many other tools also support the MF4 file format, though the standard is in some cases implemented to only a limited extent.
 MATLAB's Vehicle Network Toolbox for example lets you load directly the raw MF4 files from the CANedge - but in order to use the files in 'datastores', they need to first be finalized and sorted via our mdf2finalized converter.
 Similarly, CANalyzer requires MF4 files to be finalized and sorted, which means you can load MF4 files in CANalyzer after using the mdf2finalized converter as well.
-However, CANalyzer also requires that extended CAN IDs follow a specific syntax, hence the ASC format (via the mdf2asc converter) is generally recommended if you wish to use Vector tools.

 No, you simply download the converter executables - no installation required.